 Wisconsin: Protecting Voters and Democracy During the Pandemic

-Wisconsin Voters and Organizations Sue Election Officials to Make Voting in Coming Elections Safe, Secure, and Accessible
+Wisconsin Voters and Organizations Sue to Make Voting Safe, Secure, and Accessible

-WASHINGTON, D.C. – On May 18, 2020, a coalition of Wisconsin voters and organizations that work to mobilize Wisconsin voters sued state election officials for violating federal laws that protect the right to vote.
+A coalition of Wisconsin voters and organizations that work to mobilize Wisconsin voters sued state election officials for violating federal laws that protect the right to vote.
 The Wisconsin Elections Commission’s failure to properly manage the April 7 election, held amid the expanding coronavirus pandemic, violated federal statutes and the U.S. Constitution, which protects every eligible voter’s right to vote.
-Today’s suit was filed on behalf of three registered Wisconsin voters as well as Disability Rights Wisconsin, which advocates for human and legal rights on behalf of disabled Wisconsin residents, and Black Leaders Organizing for Communities (BLOC), a group that engages members of the Milwaukee Black community in voting and the political process.
+The suit was filed on behalf of three registered Wisconsin voters, as well as Disability Rights Wisconsin, which advocates for human and legal rights on behalf of disabled Wisconsin residents, and Black Leaders Organizing for Communities (BLOC), a group that engages members of the Milwaukee Black community in voting and the political process.

 The suit asks the court to remedy Wisconsin’s failure to implement measures to ensure that all Wisconsin voters will be able to freely and safely participate in the upcoming August and November elections.